cloudnativer/kube-install/docs/systemd0.7.md

 ## Prepare systemd service file

-Prepare `kube-install.service` file as follows, <a href="../kube-install.service">here is a sample file for reference</a>.
+Prepare `/etc/systemd/system/kube-install.service` file as follows, <a href="../kube-install.service">here is a sample file for reference</a>.

 ```
 [Unit]